How to get rid of moss in your lawn

 Use an all in one Lawn feed, Weed & Moss Killer to increase nutrient levels and kills off moss.

 The Aftercut All in One contains enough product to treat an area of 100m2 and will deliver the perfect even flow of granules to kill moss without scorching your lawn.

 After 2-3 weeks the moss will have gone black.
 Remove the dead moss from the grass by scarifying with a spring tine rake.
 Do not do this until the moss is dead or you will simply spread the problem around.

 Once you’ve killed and removed the moss you will be left with bare patches of lawn.

 It’s essential that you grow new healthy grass over these patches to avoid them being overgrown by moss again.

-Read our guide on how to repair your lawn or watch the video.
+Read our guide on how to repair your lawn.

 How to prevent moss from re-appearing

 Moss is caused by a combination of moisture in your lawn and weak grass.